septag/libdhcore/README.md

 ```

 ### Documentation
-For API documentation (which is at it's early stage), check out this link
+For API documentation (which is at it's early stage), check out this [API Documentation](http://www.hmrengine.com/docs/core/html)
 You can also build the documentation by installing **doxygen** and go to `/path/to/libdhcore/doc` directory and run:

 ```